ImprintLab/.github/profile/README.md

-We are building superintelligence smarter than doctors
+We are building superintelligence outperforms doctors...in a serious way

 Lead by [@WuJunde](https://github.com/WuJunde)